IUREDCap/redcap-etl/docs/InstallationGuide.md

 it allows users who have access to REDCap, but not the REDCap-ETL server, to be able to change certain configuration properties, and to start the ETL process.
-The disadvantage of using this project are that it increases the complexity of the installation.
+The disadvantage of using this project is that it increases the complexity of the installation.
     * **Data Project.** This is the REDCap project that contains the data to be extracted.
     * **Logging Project.** This optional project is used for logging.
 The advantage of using this project is that users who have access to REDCap, but not the REDCap-ETL server, can access the log information.